ekity1002/django-progressbar-sample/Readme.md

 # django-progressbar
-Sample of Django displaying progressbar for file upload progress with celery and redis.
+Sample of Django displaying progressbar for file upload with celery and redis.

 ## Environment
 * Python 3.9.5